- DEGREES & PROGRAMS

 Our admissions team is very hands-on.
 The dean creates academic plans for all students, and a personal Success Coach is available to assist students six days per week.
 Students do not need an appointment to see the dean or the director.
 The campus activities include a quarterly Student Appreciation Week, International Day, and Honor ceremonies.

-We offer undergraduate courses in business, accounting, criminal justice, information systems, information technology and nursing.
+We offer undergraduate courses in business, accounting, criminal justice, information systems, and information technology.
 We also offer all Strayer University master’s programs, including the Jack Welch Executive MBA, the Digital Entrepreneurship MBA, and master’s degrees in education, health services administration, human resource management, public administration, and information technology.

 For residents of Maryland and District of Columbia, New/Readmit undergraduate student for Fall 2019 must have at least 6 classes (or credits equivalent to 6 classes) transfer into Strayer University to be eligible for $5,000 scholarship to be awarded as $1000 off tuition per term for 5 terms of attendance beginning with the Winter 2019 quarter.
 Student, any immediate family member of the student, or household member of the student may not be currently employed by the University, the University’s parent company, or any other subsidiary of the parent company.
 Student must have at least 6 classes (or credits equivalent to 6 classes) transfer into Strayer University.
 Unofficial transcripts can be used for eligibility, but official transcripts are required to award the scholarship.
 Student must not take off more than two (2) consecutive terms in order for subsequent installments of scholarship to be awarded.
 Student must enroll and begin classes in Fall 2019 and the scholarship will be awarded in Winter 2019.
 Student must complete at least one course in Fall 2019 and post attendance through week 8 of Winter 2019.
 Scholarship will post to the student’s ledger in week 8 of Winter 2019.
 Student must not take off more than two (2) consecutive terms in order for subsequent installments of scholarship to be awarded.
 Eligible programs include all Strayer University undergraduate programs.
 This scholarship does not include JWMI, NYCDA, Degrees@work, or Verizon Onsite.